-Service Dog Testing is for people who want to evaluate if a dog they presently own or are considering acquiring could be suitable for service dog work.
+Service dog testing is for people who want to evaluate if a dog they presently own or are considering acquiring could be suitable for service dog work.
 This service is pretty unique!
 Google it and see how rare it is.
 Most service dog trainers only want to work with hand-selected puppies, because it is easier.
-In contrast, I have the skill, experience, and background to transform any dog that passes the test into a service dog.
-If your dog is suitable, I can train it for you.
-As a result, I have a rigorous testing process to evaluate your dog.
+In contrast, we have the skill, experience, and background to transform any dog that passes the test into a service dog.
+If your dog is suitable, we can train it for you.
+As a result, we have a rigorous testing process to evaluate your dog.

-The first set of the tests we perform are general Service Dog Tests.
+The first set of tests we perform are general service dog tests.
 They assess the general ability of the dog to function as a service dog at home and in public.
 The second set of tests are service task-specific and vary depending on the service dog tasks you want us to train.

 Examples of General Tests:

 - Evaluating the dog’s reaction to new noises.
 Does the dog startle?
 How does the dog react?
 How strong is the reaction?
 And so on.
 Sound response is an important part of testing.

 - Testing recovery from startling noises.
 How fast does the dog recover?
 Does the dog require help to recover?
 And so on.

 - Evaluating the dog’s drive.
 Does the dog lure?
 Does the dog have persistence?
 How well does the dog handle frustration?
 And so on.